ArceLopera/ArceLopera.github.io/_portfolio/NovelInterfaces.md

 This research project aims at the design and development of novel interfaces such as wearable, elastic, tactile and gesture-based interfaces.
-While prototype testing will focus on user engagement, the development of the interfaces will favor natural interaction with users by biometrical and behavioral pattern recognition using signal processing and analysis.
+While prototype testing will focus on user engagement, the development of the interfaces will favor natural interaction with users by biometrical and/or behavioral pattern recognition using signal processing and analysis.
+This research theme includes both hardware and software development.
+The main applications have been to develop [monitoring processes][URL]

+[URL]:/monitoring/

 ### Publications
 1. Arce-Lopera, C. A., Diaz-Cely, J., García, P., Morales, M. (2019).
 Technology-enhanced Training System for Reducing Separation Anxiety in Dogs.
 Orlando - USA.
 HCII 2019.
 CCIS 1034, pp 434-439.